ChepteaCatalin/transdurex/README.md

 - `mapReducer(mappingFn)` - creates a reducer from a mapper
 - `filterReducer(predicateFn)` - creates a reducer from a predicate
 - `transducer(...fns)` - combines multiple reducers into a transducer

+These functions are available for use in all module definitions.